irunazushan/irunazushan.github.io/Projects/LinuxNetwork/task.md

 ##### 2) which of the listed gateway IP addresses are possible for *10.10.0.0/18* network: *10.0.0.1*, *10.10.0.2*, *10.10.10.10*, *10.10.100.1*, *10.10.1.255*

 ## Part 2.
 Static routing between two machines

-"Now let's figure out how to connect two machines using static routing."

 **== Task ==**